 What’s so special about the carrot cookie?
 I love that it’s a bite-size version of some of the same flavors you find in a carrot cake.
 It’s easy to make these cookies and they’re full of nutritious nuts and carrots.
 It’s a whole flurry of goodness!

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

 First, let’s review the ingredients for these oatmeal carrot cake cookies:

-- spices — ground cinnamon, ground nutmeg, and ground ginger
+- Spices — We’ll use the following spices: ground cinnamon, ground nutmeg, and ground ginger.

 This recipe calls for whole wheat pastry flour which is not the same as whole wheat flour.
 If you don’t have whole wheat pastry flour, you can substitute all-purpose flour in the exact quantity.
 Or you can substitute half whole wheat plus half all-purpose flour.

 Making carrot cookies is so worthwhile because the end result is delightful!
 Let’s get started.

 Step One: Toast the Pecans